People Skills Smarts: Communicate or Become Irrelevant | #PeopleSkills

 Picture business scenarios where people fail to communicate:

-- Business owners shutting out communication from employees and outside resources.
+Business owners shutting out communication from employees and outside resources.
+This creates a void.
 The competition fills the void and outruns these businesses.
 Use people skills smarts.
 Communicate and welcome communication.

-- Leaders not addressing conflict between employees.
+Leaders not addressing conflict between employees.
 This avoidance of conflict betrays the employees and the critical teamwork.
 Cliques fill this void and teamwork suffers further.
-Instead of telling employees to work the conflict out themselves, use people skills smarts.
-Communicate!
+Instead of telling employees to work the conflict out themselves, use your people skills smarts to hep resolve the issues.

-- Teammates communicating poorly.
+Teammates communicating poorly.
 In the void of timely accurate communication, misinformation takes root.
 Projects deteriorate.
-Use people skills smarts on projects.
+Use people skills smarts to keep projects on track.
 Communicate!

-- Employees not communicating their career goals and talents.
+Employees not communicating their career goals and talents.
 Employees that don’t communicate can become irrelevant.
-Employees who communicate are seen as valuable contributors.
-Those who are too silent can fade into the background.
+Those who communicate are seen as valuable contributors.
+Others who are too silent can fade into the background.
 Be smart.
 Communicate!

 From my professional experience to your success,